 My husband: “Just ……… thank you.
 For just being you.
 For supporting me.
 Thank you.”

 Me: (I’m supposed to say it’s just normal to support and encourage your spouse, and then he gets to be humble and appreciative to an admirable degree.
 And I’m supposed to melt.
 Instead, I feel ornery, and I feel critical of myself for feeling ornery.)

-Years ago, right after his affair came to light, I finally told him to stop calling me his soul mate because he lost that privilege when he fucked around for nearly four years during our marriage.
+Years ago, right after his affair came to light, I finally told him to stop calling me his soul mate because he lost that privilege when he fucked around for about four years during our marriage.
 It chafed him, but he complied after moping around the house for a day or two.
 Now he has drifted into calling me “Boo,” and it grates on me almost as badly because it feels so fake and forced.
 And it’s not even true.